 The border crossing point was very remote and isolated or so it seemed.
-The offices were small mobile, aluminum type huts that had been set up rather quickly it appeared.
-I didn’t see anything resembling civilization in the area so everyone must commute from somewhere.
+The offices were small mobile, aluminum type huts that must have been set up rather quickly.
+I didn’t see anything resembling civilization in the area, so everyone must commute from somewhere.

 So, we made it into Bosnia and the Bus terminal where he let us all out.
-The guy that spoke passable English had his wife meet us at there and she offered to give me a lift to a place I had rented in the town.
+The guy that spoke passable English had his wife meet us there and she offered to give me a lift to a place I had rented in the town.
 I gave her an address and phone number which she immediately called and the owner explained where the place was.
-It seemed sort of circuitous the path she took but as we drove up the hill via a narrow paved road and drove past the place the first time as there was no address.
-A cab driver happened to be on the street and she made more inquiries but at this time the owner of the condo was on the street waving at us.
+The route she took seemed sort of circuitous but we finally drove up a hill via a narrow paved road.
+We drove past the place the first time because she didn’t see an address.
+A cab driver happened to be on the street and she made more inquiries but by this time the owner of the condo was on the street waving at us.
 I jumped out of the car, introduced myself and my ride left to enjoy the weekend.

 You can read more about my trip here:

-You expected pictures and you shall not be disappointed.
+You expected pictures of Sarajevo and Mostar and you shall not be disappointed.
 Here they are